jpnt/surgicalmanagement-back-end/README.md

 ## TODO

-- MedicalHistory Entry
-- Decouple MedicalHistory Entry from Patient Entity (Database best practice)
-- Notify Planning Module Service
-- Delete operation requests if the operation has not yet been scheduled
+- Delete operation requests only if the operation has not yet been scheduled
 - Search operation requests by patient name, operation type, priority, and status.
 - Only the requesting doctor can update the operation request
-- Logs all updates to the operation request (e.g., changes to priority or deadline).
+- Logs all updates to the operation request (e.g., changes to priority or deadline) => OperationRequestAuditLog
 - As patient: Create/Register user profile to book appointments online
 - As patient: Update Patient profile
+- Unit Tests
-- Tests
+- Integration Tests
 - Documentation

 ## Use Cases

+### DOCTOR:
 5.1.16 As a Doctor, I want to request an operation, so that the Patient has access to the necessary healthcare (#16)